Jump to main content of pageaccessibility informationSitemap

 Endowment Mortgages Explained

-UK Endowment mortgages are effectively an interest only mortgage with an additional savings plan in the form of an endowment policy.
+An Endowment mortgage is an interest only mortgage with an additional savings plan in the form of an endowment policy.

 Monthly contributions are made to a Life Insurance Company who invest your money in the savings plan,known as an endowment.
 Life insurance is built in to the endowment plan so your mortgage is repaid if you die before the endowment policy reaches maturity.